msobroza/udacity_ml_devops_project_-/README.md

+# Author

+This project was done by Max Raphael Sobroza Marques in 8th January 2023

 # Predict Customer Churn

 - Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity

 ## Project Description
-This is my first project of course ML DevOps Engineer Nanodegree Udacity The goal of this project is to refactor a Notebook python to script python code
+This is my first project of course ML DevOps Engineer Nanodegree Udacity The goal of this project is to refactor a Notebook python to script a python code

 ## Files and data description
 Overview of the files and data present in the root directory.